ChefPenguin/pcapasscheck/README.md

 ```

->[!NOTE] This assumes that your seclists is installed in the default place, /usr/share/seclists/Password/Leaked-Databases/rockyou.txt, and you leave `wordlist.sh` in the same directory as the python script.
-If not, please edit `CHECK_BASH` and `WORDLIST` in `passwordcheckerv5.py`.
+>[!NOTE] This assumes that your seclists is installed in the default place, `/usr/share/seclists/Password/Leaked-Databases/rockyou.txt`, and you leave `check_wordlist.sh` in the same directory as the python script.
+If not, please edit `CHECK_BASH` with the appropriate path for check_wordlist.sh and `WORDLIST` with the appropriate path for rockyou.txt, in `passwordcheckerv5.py`.